blackfireio/documentation/php/integrations/behat.rst

 Blackfire driver.
 Every step in your Behat scenario is going to be profiled unless you tell it otherwise from a feature context.

-If you use the above configuration, tests will be run using the Browserkit driver which performs actual requests against your code.
-If you are using Symfony, you may prefer to use the kernel browser driver, which does not perform actual requests, only simulates them by directly calling the Symfony kernel and which is much faster.
+Optionally, if you are using :doc:`Symfony </php/integrations/symfony/index>`, you may use the kernel browser driver.
+This driver does not perform actual requests.
+It only simulates them by calling the Symfony kernel directly, which is faster.
 In this case, change the above configuration to:

 .. code-block:: yaml
     :emphasize-lines: 6